Research Support for Yoga, Mindfulness & Social/Emotional Learning

 Research on Yoga Calm

-Since 2005 over 7,000 educators, therapists and related service providers have been trained in Yoga Calm techniques benefiting an estimated 40,000 children per day.
+Since 2005 over 20,000 educators, therapists and related service providers have been trained in Yoga Calm techniques benefiting over 250,000 youth.
 Assessments and research from their implementation of Yoga Calm’s integrated approach to yoga, mindfulness and social/emotional learning have indicated the following results.

 Stress Reduction, Attention & Behavior Support